 Training & Response

 ALL volunteers are required to complete basic training within their first year of volunteer with the team.
-The KS SART annual workshop – Train Today Respond Tomorrow – provides the basic training in one weekend and includes the below courses:
+The 2-day KS SART annual workshop – Train Today Respond Tomorrow – provides the basic training in one weekend and includes the below courses.
+If you miss the annual workshop several of the courses can be taken on-line.

 - animal response orientation